h3itham/Laravel-Jenkins-Pipeline/README.md

 <img src="./img.png" style="zoom: 80%;" />

 This repository provides a Jenkins pipeline for deploying Laravel (PHP | Apache | Mysql) Applications.
 The pipeline automates the build, test, and deployment processes, using Docker, Docker Compose, Ansible, and MySQL as the database engine.
 It also includes a container for phpMyAdmin to manipulate data.
-The infrastructure required to host the Application can be provisioned using Terraform, an Infrastructure as Code (IAC) tool.
+The infrastructure required to host the Application can be provisioned using Terraform an Infrastructure as Code (IAC) tool.
 Terraform allows you to define and manage your infrastructure resources in a declarative manner.

 ## Technology Used